BeauJoh/thesis/source/12-chapter-4-aiwc.md

 Caparrós Cabezas and Stanley-Marbell [@CaparrosCabezas:2011:PDM:1989493.1989506] examine the Berkeley dwarf taxonomy by measuring instruction-level parallelism, thread parallelism, and data movement.
 They propose a sophisticated metric to assess ILP by examining the data dependency graph of the instruction stream.
 Similarly, Thread-Level-Parallelism was measured by analysing the block dependency graph.
-Whilst we propose alternative metrics to evaluate ILP and TLP -- using the max, mean and standard deviation statistics of SIMD width and the total barriers hit and Instructions To Barrier metrics respectively -- a quantitative evaluation of the dwarf taxonomy using these metrics is left as future work.
+Whilst we propose alternative metrics to evaluate ILP and TLP -- using the max, mean and standard deviation statistics of SIMD width and the total barriers hit and Instructions To Barrier metrics respectively -- a quantitative evaluation of the dwarf taxonomy could be performed by examining these metrics.
+This evaluation could be used to examine the legitimacy of the Dwarf Taxonomy.
+For instance, it is envisaged that if the original proposal of 13 dwarfs is correct, such that all scientific applications can be identified by one or more of these dwarfs, this implies that each individual kernel is demonstrated by one dwarf.
+One would then expect that each AIWC metric would have -- at the most -- 13 unique clusters corresponding to each of the 13 dwarfs for any individual kernel analysis.
+If this is true then the legitimacy is confirmed, however if not, perhaps AIWC metrics are a better and more direct measure of application diversity when assembling a benchmark suite.
-We expect that the additional AIWC metrics will generate a comprehensive feature-space representation which will permit cluster analysis and comparison with the dwarf taxonomy.
+This is left as future work, however, we expect that the additional AIWC metrics will generate a comprehensive feature-space representation which will permit cluster analysis and comparison with the dwarf taxonomy.

+The coverage of characteristics and the suitability AIWC metrics can now be assessed.
+This is performed in in the next [Chapter @sec:chapter-5-accelerator-predictions] where these AIWC metrics -- from the collection over all EOD applications and over all problem sizes -- are used as predictor variables to form a model with the aim of performing execution time predictions.
+Which could in turn be directly used to schedule devices in the HPC mult-accelerator node setting.
+The feature-space collected from AIWC is also evaluated -- if accurate model predictions are achieved, relative to the actual measured execution times presented in [Chapter @sec:chapter-3-ode], then the metrics selected during the design of AIWC are valid -- since all significant components that depict an applications execution time on any accelerator have been measured.